What Is a Judgement? Understanding Its Impact on Your Finances and How to Avoid It

 - Court Summons: If you don't respond to the demand or arrange payment, the creditor can take you to court by issuing a summons.

-What Happens After a Judgment Is Granted?
+What Happens After a Judgement Is Granted?

 - Warrant of Execution: If the debt remains unpaid, a creditor can apply for the repossession of property (for example, your home or vehicle).